gloveboxes/ai-tour-maas-demo-15-minutes-max/README.md

 ## Terms Used

+### Azure AI Studio

+Azure AI Studio is a platform that enables developers to build, deploy, and manage AI models.
+It provides a range of pre-trained models that can be deployed as a service, as well as tools for training custom models.

-### Models as a Service
+### AI Studio Models as a Service

-Navigating the Model Catalog in Azure AI Studio, you'll find options to filter for Serverless and Managed Compute deployments.
-Deploying Managed Computers demands more resources and isn't as simple as implementing Serverless Models.
-This demo will concentrate on the pay-as-you-go approach for Serverless deployments.
+Azure AI Studio Models as a Service (MaaS) are pre-trained models that can be deployed as a service.
+They are accessible via REST APIs and SDKs and can be used for a variety of tasks, including text generation, text completion, and text classification.

 ### Serverless Models

 Serverless models are deployed on-demand and are cost-effective.
 They are ideal for low to moderate usage scenarios.
-The models are deployed as a service and can be accessed via REST APIs.
+The models are deployed as a service and can be accessed via REST APIs and SDKs.
+This demo uses serverless models.

+### Managed Compute

+Managed compute models are deployed on dedicated resources and are ideal for high-usage scenarios.
+They are more expensive than serverless models but offer better performance and scalability.

 ### AI Studio Hubs